 Women – and particularly women of color – are chronically underrepresented in tech.

-The situation is even more alarming for underrepresented women of color.
-Today, Black, Latinx, and Native American women make up just 4% of the computing workforce – and things are getting worse, not better.
+The situation is even more alarming for Black, Latina, and Native American women.
+Today, Black, Latina, and Native American women make up just 4% of the computing workforce – and things are getting worse, not better.

 Roles in Computing Workforce: